bobleesj/bob-the-blogger/170920-why-learn-rxswift.md

 a = 3
 ```

 Now, there isn't any difference.
-Even if you change the assigned value of `a` from `1` to `3`, `a+b` still returns `4`.
-This is just a "normal" code in Swift.  `a+b` doesn't care anything that happens.
+Even if you change the assigned value of `a` from `1` to `3`, `a +  b` still returns `4`.
+This is just a "normal" code in Swift.  `a + b` doesn't care anything that happens.
 It only minds its own business at the particular time.

 #### Reactive
 Now, let's find out what is reactive programming.
 Let us use the identical example above.
 However, we will try to wrap those numbers using a made-up class called `Reactive`.